GabrielXia/telemetry/README.md

 4. Start `docker-compose up`
 5. End `docker-compose down`

+**Note** Don't forget to `docker-compose down` to delete all the docker containers!
+Or there will be issues like in `iglu` uses the ancient container and doesn't set up correctlly

 That's easy!
 If you found problems, don't hesitate to leave an [issue](https://github.com/GabrielXia/telemetry/issues)

 Test